How did they start?

 Nick Kelly joined Tune-Agers as the Director of the Orchestra in January 2017 and he and Annabelle worked together to lead the Tune-Agers to a very successful concert in April celebrating Canada 150.

 In September of 2017, Nick agreed to become the Director of both the choir and the Orchestra.
-Nick has brought the energy of his youth, his incredible talent as a composer and his gentle hand on the pulse of the music to the TuneAgers.
-He continues to raise the Tune-Agers to new levels of musical enjoyment while making it a fun time for the group as well.
-Nick is looking forward, to next year, 2020, when the Tune-Agers will be celebrating 50 years of music-making together.
+Nick has brought the energy of his youth, his incredible talent as a composer and his gentle hand on the pulse of the music to the Tune-Agers.
+He continued to raise the Tune-Agers to new levels of musical enjoyment while making it a fun time for the group as well.